themitosan/R3ditor/README.md

 ### Important
 Any changes you make will automatically apply to your files.
 If you want to recover your save, open the "backup" folder and select the file you want to recover. <br><br>
-You can restore your RDT by using the "Restore Last Backup" button on "BIO3 RDT Editor".
+You can restore your RDT by using the "Restore Last Backup" button on "RDT Editor".

 ## Third-Party software used on this project
 - <a href="https://www.7-zip.org/" target="_blank">7zip</a>